 If you know a person’s name, as well as their arrest date, contact the Northern Neck Regional Area jail, on the phone, go there in person, or find out online.
 An arrest is public record and this information is freely available.

-Civil processes are when when you are served with legal papers, such as court orders.
+Civil processes are when you are served with legal papers, such as court orders.
 You can access civil process orders by going to the Northern Neck Regional Area Sheriff’s office, either by phone or through their website.

 Sex Offender Search / Lookup